nus-cs2030/1718-s2/docs/lec10.md

 All parallel programs are concurrent, but not all concurrent programs are parallel.

-Modern computers have more than one cores / processors[^1].
+Modern computers have more than one core/processor[^1].
 As such, the line between parallelism and concurrency is blurred.

 [^1]: iPhone X comes with A11 Bionic chip with six cores.
 The fastest supercomputer in the world as of this writing, the Sunway TaihuLight (神威 太湖之光), has 40,960 processors, each with 256 cores, giving a total of 10,485,760 cores.